jstoledano/academic/content/es/home/tags.md

 # Order that this section appears on the page.
 weight: 120

-title: Popular Topics
+title: Temas
-subtitle: ''
+subtitle: 'Tópicos sobre los que escribo'

 content:
 # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)